 Why Go?
 While CES is traditionally regarded as the nexus for technology and electronics, it has broadened more and more over the years and now features a sub-event dedicated to the latest trends in marketing and advertising – all with a tech-y twist at least.
 Its C-Space sub-event focuses on new technologies that change the way consumers behave, with insight from leaders in content creation, major ad and branding studios, and top firms.
 (Just don’t too get distracted by the bright lights and blackjack tables!)

 More info: https://marketinglandevents.com/smx/west/

 Why Go?
-Search Marketing Expo – or SMX West – has been the top conference for SEM and SEO professionals for more than a decade, helping tens of thousands of search marketers from around the world learn every trick of the often mysterious trade that is SEO and SEM.
+Search Marketing Expo – or SMX West – has been the top conference for SEM and SEO and digital media professionals for more than a decade, helping tens of thousands of search marketers from around the world learn every trick of the often mysterious trade that is SEO and SEM.
 Attendees will receive expert wisdom on how to boost conversions, increase sales, maximize awareness and achieve all of their search-related goals.